fuzzingfairy/QJSEngine-Fuzzili-Wrapper/README.md

 An object, created by `const v0 =/t9/Dj/D/imu;` (TODO: figure out why this is an object... isnt that regex?) is put into an array. the object then has its `__proto__` set to the array it belongs to. dereferencing the values of this array results in the same infinitively recursive looping of calls to `QV4::RuntimeHelpers::ordinaryToPrimitive()` and `QV4::RuntimeHelpers::objectDefaultValue()`

 #### 35C0AFC9E167_deterministic.js
+array containing object whose `__proto__` references the original array leads to stack overflow due to infinitely recursive looping of calls to `QV4::RuntimeHelpers::ordinaryToPrimitive()` and `QV4::RuntimeHelpers::objectDefaultValue()` as a result of array access

 Source code
 ````
 function main() {